The money you borrow to buy your property.

 This is a basic report with a limited inspection and is a minimum requirement on most mortgages.
 If you are looking for a more detailed report, then you’ll need either a Homebuyers Report or a Full Buildings Survey.

 A tax that you pay when buying properties valued above a certain amount.
-There are a number of levels so please check with HMRC to see if your property is affected.
+There are a number of levels so please check with HM Revenue & Customs (HMRC) to see if your property is affected.

 This is the legal document that details who owns the property.